nanopack/redundis/README.md

-# redis-proxy
+# Redundis

+Redis high-availability cluster using Sentinel to transparently proxy connections to the active primary member.

-Redis-Proxy is a smart sentinel aware proxy for redis that allows redis clients to not care about failover of the redis master node.
+Redundis is a smart sentinel aware proxy for redis that allows redis clients to not care about failover of the redis master node.

 Connections are automatically forwarded to the master redis node, and when the master node fails over, clients are disconnected and reconnected to the new master node.

-Redis-Proxy was written in luvit because of its near c speed, and because it uses a very small amount of memory.
+Redundis was written in luvit because of its near c speed, and because it uses a very small amount of memory.

-## WORK IN PROGRESS
+## Status

+Complete/Stable

 # Config File

-The default location for the config file is `/opt/local/etc/redis_proxy/redis_proxy.conf`.
-This can be changed by passing the new location in as the first paramter to the redis_proxy command: `redis_proxy.lua ./path/to/file.config`.
+The default location for the config file is `/opt/local/etc/redundis/redundis.conf`.
+This can be changed by passing the new location in as the first parameter to the redundis command: `redundis.lua ./path/to/file.config`.

 ### Config Params

 #### sentinel_ip
 - default '127.0.0.1'